symfony/symfony-docs/form/create_custom_field_type.rst

 In this case, since the parent field is ``ChoiceType``, you don't *need* to do any work as the custom field type will automatically be rendered like a ``ChoiceType``.
-But for the sake of this example, suppose that when your field is "expanded" (i.e. radio buttons or checkboxes, instead of a select field), you want to always render it in a ``ul`` element.
+But for the sake of this example, suppose that when your field is "expanded" (e.g. radio buttons or checkboxes, instead of a select field), you want to always render it in a ``ul`` element.
 In your form theme template (see above link for details), create a ``shipping_widget`` block to handle this: